-Brad Paisley and his wife, actress Kimberly Williams-Paisley, are partnering with Belmont University to open The Store, a free grocery store in Nashville.
+Brad Paisley and his wife, actress Kimberly Williams-Paisley, have partnered with Belmont University to open The Store, a free grocery store in Nashville.
 The Store, which will be located at 2005 12th Ave.
 South, will be a food pantry modeled as a grocery store.

 Paisley, the president of The Store's board of trustees, told The Tennessean that the purpose of the grocery store is to help those who've fallen on difficult times by treating them with kindness and dignity.